-Graduate degree programs in natural health, or holistic, counseling are designed to produce mental health practitioners who have an understanding of the natural healing arts.
-Students enrolled in a natural health counseling program learn how to work with individuals using methods that combine mental, spiritual and emotional wholeness.
-Those who are interested in applying to such a program should first make sure that the curriculum included meets the national standards for gaining licensure as a mental health counselor.
-Most states require that counselors be licensed, but standards vary.
+Students enrolled in a natural health counseling master's program learn how to work with individuals using methods that combine mental, spiritual and emotional wholeness.
+Those who are interested in applying to such a program should first make sure that the curriculum included meets the national standards for licensure as a mental health counselor.

 Many of the seminar courses included within a master's degree program in natural health counseling combine methods of counseling with specific theories relating to holistic health.
-Students are also required to complete clinical internship experiences before graduating.
 Some examples of required courses might include:

 - Theories of holistic counseling